Riemann hypothesis: Littlewood's theorem

 Thus the difference π(x) − li(x) changes sign infinitely many times.
 Skewes' number is an estimate of the value of x corresponding to the first sign change.

 Littlewood's proof is divided into two cases: the RH is assumed false (about half a page of Ingham 1932), and the RH is assumed true (about a dozen pages).
-Knapowski (1962) followed this up with a paper on the number of times $\Delta(n)$ changes sign in the interval $\Delta(n)$.
+Stanisław Knapowski followed this up with a paper on the number of times $\Delta(n)$ changes sign in the interval $\Delta(n)$.

 Gauss's class number conjecture

 This is the conjecture (first stated in article 303 of Gauss's Disquisitiones Arithmeticae) that there are only finitely many imaginary quadratic fields with a given class number.
 One way to prove it would be to show that as the discriminant D → −∞ the class number h(D) → ∞.

 The following sequence of theorems involving the Riemann hypothesis is described in Ireland & Rosen 1990: